William A. O'Neill

-William Atchison O'Neill (August 11, 1930 – November 24, 2007) was an American politician and member of the Democratic Party who served as the 84th Governor of Connecticut from 1980 to 1991.
-He was the second longest-serving governor in Connecticut history, with 10 years in office.
+William Atchison O'Neill (August 11, 1930 – November 24, 2007) was an American politician and member of the Democratic Party who served as the 84th governor of Connecticut from 1980 to 1991.
+He was the second longest-serving governor in Connecticut history, with just over 10 years in office.

 Biography

 O'Neill was born in Hartford, Connecticut, the son of Joseph and Frances O'Neill, He was educated at Teachers College of Connecticut (now Central Connecticut State University) and the University of Hartford but left without matriculating.
 He married Natalie Scott "Nikki" O'Neill in 1962.
 He also worked for Pratt and Whitney and sold insurance for Prudential Insurance Company.

 Career

 O'Neill served as a combat pilot with the U.S. Air Force during the Korean War from 1950 to 1953.
 He was a member of the American Legion and the Veterans of Foreign Wars.
 Upon his return, he ran the family business—an East Hampton tavern where residents and politicians often met and where he, by his own admission, learned to listen.

 Elected to six terms in the Connecticut House of Representatives, O'Neill served as majority leader from 1975 to 1976 and 1977 to 1978.
 He was House assistant minority leader and assistant majority leader.
 He chaired the Coalition of Northeastern Governors and the New England Governors' Conference and was president of the Council of State Governments.

 O'Neill was elected the 102nd Lieutenant Governor of Connecticut in 1978 on a Democratic ticket along with Governor Ella Grasso.
 When Grasso resigned for health reasons in December, 1980 (she would pass away the following February), O'Neill became Governor and was elected to a full term in 1982 and re-elected in 1986.
 In November, 1981 he suffered a heart attack while in office, making a full recovery.
 O'Neill benefited from the economic boom Connecticut enjoyed during the 1980s when the state's job growth was at a recent historic peak.
 The state enjoyed large budget surpluses in this era.
 His large re-election victory in 1986 over Lowell Weicker ally Julie Belaga had an effect on the state legislature, which gained large majorities of liberal Democrats eager to expand state government, such as House Speaker Irving Stolberg.

 The 1990 recession hit Connecticut very hard, with the real estate, banking and defense industries all faltering with resultant job losses and tax revenue losses.
 Facing plummeting approval ratings and a budget situation continuing to deteriorate despite the 1989 tax hike, O'Neill decided in early 1990 to bow out of a re-election bid.